 Termination or Modification of Alimony

 Alimony agreements and orders that align with the parties’ needs and resources when they are issued may need to be adjusted due to a change in circumstances.
-If you wish to seek or fight a request for an alimony modification, it is advisable to meet with an attorney as soon as possible.
+If you wish to seek or fight a request for termination or modification of alimony, it is advisable to meet with an attorney as soon as possible.
 The skilled Miami attorneys of the Law Offices of Sandy T. Fox, P.A., can inform you of your options and help you to pursue the best legal outcome possible under the facts of your case.
 We have an office in Aventura, and we regularly represent people in divorce cases in Miami.
-You can contact us to set up a confidential and free consultation by using our online form or calling us at 800.596.0579.
+You can contact us to set up a confidential and free consultation by using our online form or calling us at 800-596-0579.